The RBC Climate Blueprint

 Engage with others in advancing climate solutions

-- Allocated $22 million in climate investments, for a cumulative amount of $167 million since 2022,2 to support the development and scaling of climate solutions3 through equity fund and direct investing, progressing towards our goal to allocate $1 billion by 20304
+- Committed $82 million in fund and direct investments, totalling $249 million since 2022, to support the development and scaling of climate solutions, progressing towards our goal to allocate $1 billion by 20301

-While our approach may evolve over time under this category of investment, we intend to prioritize allocating capital toward solutions that will lead to greenhouse gas (GHG) emissions reductions in Canada and globally.
-Our investment commitments eligible to count towards this goal may also include support for climate solutions with outcomes linked to biodiversity, nature and/or adaptation, among others.
-We aspire to achieve this goal by 2030; however, market conditions, among other factors – many of which are beyond our control and the effects of which can be difficult to predict – could impact our ability to invest capital to advance climate solutions over this timeframe.
-For details refer to Appendix 8: Caution regarding forward-looking statements and Appendix 9: Important notice regarding this report in our 2024 Sustainable Report.
-For purposes of tracking progress towards this goal, our eligible investment commitments made from 2022 onward are included in the Engage with others in advancing climate solutions section in Climate in our 2024 Sustainability Report.
+While our approach may evolve over time under this category of investment, we intend to prioritize allocating capital toward fund and direct investments that are intended to lead to GHG emissions reductions in Canada and globally.
+Our investment commitments eligible to count towards this goal may also include support for climate solutions with anticipated outcomes linked to biodiversity, nature and/or adaptation, among others, which may not lead to GHG emissions reductions.
+For purposes of tracking progress towards this goal, our eligible investment commitments made from 2022 onward are included in this metric.
+Cumulative climate investment commitments at the end of 2025 have been revalued using the spot exchange rate as at October 31, 2025.

 Integrate climate considerations into our business and operations